antonyj453/DLT/README.md

     # pretty print the information on data that was loaded
     print(load_info)
 ```

-* Request data from the WeatherAPI.com API
+* To Request data from the WeatherAPI.com API Replace the definition of the weatherapi_resource function definition in the
-* Replace the definition of the weatherapi_resource function definition in the weatherapi.py pipeline script with a call to
+  weatherapi.py pipeline script with a call to
   the WeatherAPI.com API:

   ```
    @dlt.resource(write_disposition="append")
    def weatherapi_resource(api_secret_key=dlt.secrets.value):
     url = "https://api.weatherapi.com/v1/current.json"
     params = {
         "q": "NYC",